petermr/openNotebook/README.md

 See https://github.com/petermr/quantumchem which has a good example of how to create a dictionary from Wikipedia page.

 ## shared resources
 These projects will all be using the same resources and so documentation can be done here and shared.

+## TIGR2ESS
+The tools were developed for and used in the [TIGR2ESS workshop in New Delhi 20190228](https://github.com/petermr/tigr2ess/).
+We'll often point to the tutorials there, but rememebr they were developedfor a particular, real-life,  occasion and a specific subject (crops (rice, wheat, millets)).

 ### EuropePubMedCentral

 ### ContentMine software